briwagner/OAuth_JWT_recipes/README.md

 **% php create_envelope.php**

-# Command Line JWT recipe
+# Command Line JWT Recipe
 The **/command_line** directory includes a bash script that also uses OAuth JWT to send an envelope.